Stéphanie Frappart: Career

 On 7 May 2022, she was the referee for the 2022 Coupe de France Final between Nice and Nantes.

 On 19 May 2022, she was selected for the officiating pool at the 2022 FIFA World Cup.
 On 1 December 2022, she became the first woman to referee a men's FIFA World Cup match when she officiated the match between Costa Rica and Germany.

 On 9 January 2023, FIFA appointed Frappart to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.
 On 27 July 2025 — Frappart took charge of Women's Euro 2025 final between England and Spain.

+Frappart announced her retirement from refereeing in July of 2026 to take a position in UEFA as their refereeing officer.